 Edward Burtynsky is a Canadian photographer and artist known for his large-format photographs of nature transformed through industry and his investigation into our continually compromised environment.

 His most recent project Salt Pans conveys both the sublime aesthetic qualities of the industrialised landscape and the unsettling reality of depleting resources on the planet, through a series of geometric compositions photographed from the air above the Little Rann of Kutch in Gujarat, India.
-The series will be exhibited for the first time at Flowers Gallery, Kingsland Road, London 16 September – 29 October, 2016 and is also the subject of a new book published by Steidl.
+It is also the subject of a new book published by Steidl.

 Often shot from an aerial perspective, the photographs in Burtynsky’s major project Water take on a unique abstraction and painterly quality.
 Many of the images focus our attention not on water itself, but on the systems that humans have put in place in order to harness, shape and commodify it.
 Water follows the format of previous projects such as Oil, China and Quarries in its encyclopaedic exploration of a broad theme through a series of connected chapters or locations.